 Welcome to my website.
-I am a Ph.D. student in the University of Virginia’s Department of Politics and a nonresident fellow at Columbia Law School’s National Security Law Program.
-Beginning in fall 2026, I will be an America in the World Consortium (AWC) predoctoral fellow at Columbia Law School and a Hans J. Morgenthau Fellow at the University of Notre Dame.
+I am a Ph.D. student in the University of Virginia’s Department of Politics, an America in the World Consortium (AWC) predoctoral fellow at the University of Texas at Austin, a nonresidential fellow at Columbia Law School’s National Security Law Program, and a Hans J. Morgenthau fellow at the University of Notre Dame.

 My research explores grand strategy and constitutional law, with an emphasis on U.S. foreign policy.
-My academic work has appeared in the Texas National Security Review and in edited volumes.
+My academic work has appeared or is forthcoming in the Virginia Law Review, the Texas National Security Review, and edited volumes.
 My commentary can be found at War on the Rocks, Lawfare, The National Interest, the Modern War Institute, Providence, and elsewhere.

 I hold a B.S. (with honors) in American politics from the United States Military Academy at West Point, an MPhil. (with distinction) in intellectual history from the University of Cambridge, where I was a Rotary Global Scholar, and a J.D. (with pro bono distinction) from Stanford Law School, where I was a Jacobson Scholar.